Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Microinverter Lifespan: This is a very important factor to look at when you’re estimating long-term savings from your solar system.

-A microinverter solar system installed in Australia has a 15 year warranty on the microinverters.
-In the United States, they have a 25 year warranty, but that is unavailable in Australia because of stricter consumer protections.
+A microinverter solar system installed in Australia has a 25 year warranty on the microinverters themselves.

 String Inverter Lifespan: The warrantied lifespan for most string inverters is considerably shorter than the lifespan of a microinverter.

-While a string inverter solar system and a microinverter solar system will have similar variables, when it comes to calculating the payback period and return on investment, you must look at the protected and projected lifespan.
+When it comes to calculating the payback period and return on investment, you must look at the protected and projected lifespan of the solar components.

 A Fronius string inverter (the leading brand) will have a warranty of 5 years with an option to purchase an additional 5 years.

-Without adding the warranty extension for either microinverters or a string inverter, the string inverter is only certified by the manufacturer to last a third of the time a microinverter will (5 years vs 15 years).
-This means you will replace it two more times before you reach the lifespan of a microinverter.
+Without adding the warranty extension for either microinverters or a string inverter, the string inverter is only certified by the manufacturer to last a third of the time a microinverter will (5 years vs 25 years).
+This means you will replace it multiple times before you reach the lifespan of a microinverter.

 If you want your string inverter solar system to last as long as your microinverter solar system, well, I don’t know what to tell you.
 It just can’t.